Homotopy Normal Maps: Introduction

 Given a group map $N\rar G$, each level of the bar construction $Bar_\bullet (G,N)=\{G\times N^k\}_{k\geq 0}$ \cite[$\S$7]{May} admits an action of $G$, namely the one induced from the group inclusions $s_0:G\rar G\times N$, $s_1s_0:G\rar G\times N^2$, etc. Similarly, in any simplicial group $\Gamma_\bullet$, $\Gamma_0$ acts on each level via degeneracies (as above), and endows $\Gamma_\bullet$ with a structure of $\Gamma_0-$simplicial set.

-The following is the main theorem in \cite[$\S$4]{FS}, rephrased. \begin{thm} A map of discrete groups $f:N\rar G$ is homotopy normal iff there exists a simplicial group $\Gamma_\bullet$, with an isomorphism $\Gamma_0\cong G$ which extends to a $G$-equivariant isomorphism of simplicial sets
+The following is the main theorem in \cite[$\S$4]{FS}, rephrased. \begin{thm} A map of discrete groups $f:N\rar G$ is homotopy normal if and only if there exists a simplicial group $\Gamma_\bullet$, with an isomorphism $\Gamma_0\cong G$ which extends to a $G$-equivariant isomorphism of simplicial sets

 \end{thm}

 The main goal of this work is to describe a generalization of theorem \ref{[FS]} that characterizes all normal maps $\Om X\rar \Om Y$.
 Our strategy is as follows.